MC-E/ReVideo/README.md

 ## ⏬ Download Models
 All models will be automatically downloaded.
 You can also choose to download manually from this [url](https://huggingface.co/Adapter/ReVideo).

-<span style="color: red;">Since our ReVideo is trained based on [Stable Video Diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid), the usage guidelines for the model should follow the Stable Video Diffusion's [nc-COMMUNITY LICENSE](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/blob/main/LICENSE)!</span>
+**Since our ReVideo is trained based on [Stable Video Diffusion](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid), the usage guidelines for the model should follow the Stable Video Diffusion's [nc-COMMUNITY LICENSE](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid/blob/main/LICENSE)!**

 ## 💻 How to Test
 You can download the testset from  [https://huggingface.co/Adapter/ReVideo](https://huggingface.co/Adapter/ReVideo).